MorganPeterson/voidpad/README.md

 (point-max buf)         # Return end of the text buffer position.
 (aft-offset buf)        # Return end of the gap buffer position.
 (gap-offset buf)        # Return beginning of the gap position.
-(all-size buf)          # Return size in total bytes of the buffer.
+(size buf)              # Return size in total bytes of the buffer.
 (gap-size buf)          # Return size of the gap.
 (usr-size buf)          # Return total size of the text.
 (char-after buf)        # Return character after pointer.